Colorful and tiny, with a surprising punch…

 Just how hot are NuMex Twilight peppers?

 Their small colorful package may make these chilies appear like they should be mild, but they’re far from it.
 At 30,000 to 50,000 Scoville heat units, NuMex Twilight peppers fall at the same level as cayenne and tabasco peppers on the Scoville scale.
 That’s four to twenty times hotter than our jalapeño reference point, so these are chilies that pack deceiving punch.

 What do these chilies look like?

-Their size is more like a pequin pepper or chiltepin, typically coming in a around an inch in length, but with a pointed end.
-The chiies stand upright, and the plant itself tends to fill out well with green leaves.
-The chilies start purple in color – very unique in the hot pepper world – and they then age across four different color: yellow to orange to red.
-They can stay on the vine mature for weeks, so as new chilies grow in, the color scheme of the plant take on all of these shades at once.
+Their size is more like a pequin pepper or chiltepin, typically coming in around an inch in length, but with a pointed end.
+The chilies stand upright, and the plant itself tends to fill out well with green leaves.
+The chilies start purple in color – very unique in the hot pepper world – and they then age across four different colors: yellow to orange to red.
+They can stay on the vine mature for weeks, so as new chilies grow in, the color scheme of the plant takes on all of these shades at once.
 It’s no wonder these are so popular as landscaping ornamentals; it’s quite beautiful to see.